trimstray/nginx-admins-handbook/README.md

 NGINX use the `proxy_set_header` directive to sets headers that sends to the backend servers.

-  > HTTP headers are used to transmit additional information between client and server. `add_header` sends headers to the client (browser), `proxy_set_header` sends headers to the backend server.
+  > HTTP headers are used to transmit additional information between client and server. `add_header` sends headers to the client (browser) and will work on successful requests only, unless you set up `always` parameter. `proxy_set_header` sends headers to the backend server.

 It's also important to distinguish between request headers and response headers.
 Request headers are for traffic inbound to the webserver or backend app.
 Response headers are going the other way (in the HTTP response you get back using client, e.g. curl or browser).